 What an RD thinks: Registered dietitian Melissa Rifkin, RD, confirms Lewis’s statement about the protein sources being good quality, although she does point out that if someone is vegan or sensitive to dairy, this isn’t the best cereal option for them.
 While she does say it’s a great high-protein cereal, she does say the fiber content is low, with just one gram.
-Up the value by adding fruit on top!
+Rifkin suggests boosting the fiber content by adding fruit on top!
+Easy peasy, lemon squeezy.

 What’s in it: Chickpea, pea protein, tapioca, organic cane sugar, cinnamon, salt, monk fruit.

 What the brand says: “We chose pea protein and chickpea as the protein sources because they created the right taste and texture that we wanted in order to mimic classic cereal in a healthier way,” CEO and co-founder Margaret Wishingrad says.
 “When most people complain about ‘better-for-you’ products, it has to do with a mismatch in what they get and what they expect in texture.
 We spent two years formulating and love when we get the feedback that we got that texture just right.”